nortakales/vscode-daily-bullet-notes/README.md

 ## Known Issues

 * Many edge cases are not handled if your file is not formatted well.
-If you let the extension handle formatting (other than adding new tasks/notes in a day), you'll be fine.
+If you let the extension handle adding new days, you'll be fine.
 * Days in the future are NOT handled yet.
 If you add today, it will always assume today should be at the very bottom.

 ## Change Log

+### 0.0.6 - 2024-12-12

+* Fixed bug when starting a new line in CRLF mode would not add a `[ ]` box
+* Complete rewrite of code that updates a parent task's status.
+Now the entire day you have just modified will have all statuses updated as appropriate based on child tasks.
+This still needs some work though, or at the very least some setting(s) to control or turn off the behavior if it is not desired.

 ### 0.0.5 - 2024-12-11